BA (Hons) French

 Teaching

-You’ll be taught through a mixture of lectures, tutorials and small group language classes.
-The development of high-level language skills and cultural awareness is further encouraged by experienced native-language assistants, as well as the use of the latest language-learning software.
+You will be taught through a variety of interactive lectures, workshops, tutorials, and small group language classes.
+The development of high-level language skills and cultural awareness is further encouraged by experienced native-language assistants and through using the latest language-learning software.

 Assessment